soto-project/soto/README.md

 Some services like CognitoIdentityProvider don't require credentials to access some of their functionality.
 In this case explicitly set `accessKeyId` and `secretAccessKey` to "".
 This will disable all other credential access functions and send requests unsigned.

-## Using AWSSDKSwift
+## Using Soto

-AWS Swift Modules can be imported into any swift project.
+Soto modules can be imported into any swift project.
 Each module provides a service struct that can be initialized with AWS credentials, if required, AWS region, and some configuration options.
 This struct contains the instance methods that correspond to the AWS service REST apis.
 See [documentation](#documentation) for details on specific services.

-Each aws-sdk-swift command returns a [swift-nio](https://github.com/apple/swift-nio) `EventLoopFuture`.
+Each Soto command returns a [swift-nio](https://github.com/apple/swift-nio) `EventLoopFuture`.
 An `EventLoopFuture` _is not_ the response of the command, but rather a container object that will be populated with the response sometime later.
 In this manner calls to AWS do not block the main thread.
-It is recommended you familiarise yourself with the swift-nio [documentation](https://apple.github.io/swift-nio/docs/current/NIO/), specifically [EventLoopFuture](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) if you want to take full advantage of aws-sdk-swift.
+It is recommended you familiarise yourself with the swift-nio [documentation](https://apple.github.io/swift-nio/docs/current/NIO/), specifically [EventLoopFuture](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) if you want to take full advantage of Soto.

 The recommended manner to interact with `EventLoopFutures` is chaining.
 The following function returns an `EventLoopFuture` that creates an S3 bucket, puts a file in the bucket, reads the file back from the bucket and finally prints the contents of the file.
 Each of these operations are chained together.
 The output of one being the input of the next.